How is financial need determined?

 How is aid affected when a sibling attends college at the same time?

-As long as the sibling is enrolled at least half-time in an undergraduate degree program, the family contribution is divided between the two students.
-Siblings attending graduate or professional programs should not be reported on the FAFSA as family members attending college.
+The FAFSA or federal methodology does not take into consideration siblings in college.
+For institutional methodology, as long as the sibling is enrolled at least half-time (6 credits per semester) in an undergraduate degree program, the Student Aid Index is divided between the two students.
+Siblings attending graduate or professional programs will not be considered in this process.

 What happens to financial aid if a student lives off-campus?